-Benjamin is in charge of the Administrative and Public Law practice at Stibbe Luxembourg.
+Benjamin is in charge of the Administrative and Public Law practice and co-leads the Litigation and Dispute Resolution practice at Stibbe Luxembourg.
 He combines practical experience with a clear understanding of his clients’ markets in order to give them suitable and effective advice.

 Benjamin specialises in regulations and litigation with regard to administrative matters, such as public procurement, town and country planning, competition, telecoms, public contracts, tax litigation, and public service employment.

 Before joining Stibbe in 2018, he worked as a lawyer, active in civil, commercial and administrative litigation, in a Luxembourg law firm for 7 years and in a leading multi-disciplinary business law firm in Luxembourg for 5 years.